luigisaetta/llamaindex10_oracle/README.md

 * You can use the [create_save_embeddings](./create_save_embeddings.py) Python program to load all the data in the Oracle DB schema.
 * You can launch it using the script [load_books](./load_books.sh).
-* The list of files to be loaded is specified in the file config.py
+* Files to be loaded are contained in the dir specified in the file config.py

 You need to have pdf files in the same directory.

-## Limited Availability

-* Oracle **AI Vector Search** (Vector DB) is a new feature in Oracle DB 23c, in **Limited Availability**.

-Customers can easily enter in the LA/Beta program.

-To test these functionalities you need to enroll in the LA program and install the proper versions of software libraries.

-Code and functionalities can change, as a result of feedbacks from customers.

 ## Releases used for the demo